 I’m obviously a big fan of designing printables in Adobe Illustrator, but I know not everyone needs those design capabilities for their personal projects.
 So, I wanted to give you a little tutorial on how to make your own invitations from SVG Files in Cricut Design Space.

 You don’t have to be a designer and I’ve even done most of the work for you, so it’s simply a matter of inserting images and text!
-For this tutorial, I’m using files from the LATEST bundle from Fresh Cut SVG Files.
-It’s aaaaalllllll about Palm Springs – so we’re talking flamingos, happy hour, palm trees, succulents, and more!
-I’m completely in love with this bundle!
+For this tutorial, I’m using files from the Potted Cacti and Succulents SVG Bundle.

 What you’ll need to Make Your Own Invitations using SVG Files: